Saga of King Harald

 Instantly

-both parties were so inflamed that they challenged each
+parties were so inflamed that they challenged each

 other

-to battle, and ran to their arms.
-But
+battle, and ran to their arms.
+But some of the guests

 who

-were less drunk, and had more understanding, came between
+less drunk, and had more understanding, came between

 them,

-and quieted them; and each went to his ship, but nobody
+quieted them; and each went to his ship, but nobody

 expected

-that they would all sail together.
+they would all sail together.

 Gudrod sailed east